Diyabubula is a secret jungle hideaway designed by a renowned Sri Lankan artist. Read on for my Diyabubula hotel review!

-Diyabubula has just 5 rooms, all designed with sustainability in mind: 3 overwater villas, 1 bamboo grove villa with a transparent roof, and 1 tree house.
+Diyabubula has just 6 rooms, all designed with sustainability in mind: a lake house, 3 overwater villas, 1 bamboo grove villa with a transparent roof, and 1 tree house.
 The light-flooded overwater villas sit 4-5 meters above a pond with a small seating area below, king-sized bed, en-suite toilet with a rain shower and private balcony.
 Though there is no air-conditioning unit, there are 2 fans to keep the room cool.
 Each room features original digitally-printed creations by Laki.

 The unique bamboo grove villa features a transparent roof so that you are shaded by the dense bamboo stalk and leaves during the day, and surrounded by the night sky and stars at night.
 The room does offer an air-conditioning unit as it can get steamy during the day, and also offers an en-suite bathroom.